Moving To Brazil

 • Cats and dogs are subject to examination upon arrival in Brazil

-• Household goods and personal effects may be imported duty and tax free provided they have been owned and used for at least six months and the Customer does not plan to issue them for re-sale
+• You may import household goods and personal effects duty and tax free if you have owned and used them for at least six months and do not plan to resell them.

 • Presents, souvenirs, computers and carpets are all duty-free if they are part of the household goods shipments

-• Books, magazines (printed on paper) and periodicals such as newspapers are not considered taxable even if new
+• Books, magazines (printed on paper), and periodicals such as newspapers are not subject to taxation, even if they are new.

 • New items sent as unaccompanied baggage are subject to duties totaling 50% of the value of said goods